Uclusion/uclusion-blog/_posts/2020-11-15-less-ceremony.md

 <img src="{{ site.baseurl }}/assets/images/KanbanMeetings.jpg"
 alt="Kanban meetings" style="width: 70%;" />

+### Doesn't getting everyone to sign up to a plan help force it to happen?

+Either a development team is paid for and must be applying independent thinking or they just need to follow orders.

+If the former then signing up to a plan means the development team runs in zombie mode while the plan executes.
+If some part of the plan is wrong then they just faithfully churn out wasted code.

+If the latter then why keep up an expensive pretense of self-governance?
+You don't need the team signed up to a plan - just do old style assignnments.

 ### Breaking from meeting driven process just requires the right software

 Many times the information necessary for asynchronous collaboration is already